IPKNENN/SAPUI5_Crossnavigation/README.md

 # if something does not work:

-please contact me niklas.ennser@agilita.ch or just ask me in person.
+please contact me niklas.ennser@inpeek.ch or just ask me in person.